BE/CS/CNS/Bi 191ab: Biomolecular Computation

 The homework will usually be too much to do at the last minute, and planning for this is your responsibility.

-Prof: Thursdays from 2-3pm in Moore 204.
+Prof: Wednesdays from 2-3pm in Moore 204 (but 3-4pm Jan 28 only).
 This is for issues that can't be handled by the TA only.
 Email is answered, though often not quickly, at winfree * caltech.edu.

 None.
 Please attend class.
 Everything you need to know should be presented there.
 The references suggested below are optional further reading, but neither sufficient nor necessary.